milkbottledude/woodlands-jb_tracker/Documentation.md

 Fig 5.8: Test run with both prediction value and jam image included

-Looks like the structure of the website is complete.
-Now we can finally move on to deploying this thing for real on Google App Engine (GAE) so that everyone can use it.
-This does not mean that the development of the website HTML and CSS will be halted though, I will continue to improve the visual and overall performance of the website as inspiration strikes and my skills continue to improve.
+Looks like the base structure of the website is complete!
+Now we can finally move on to deploying this thing for real 🚀 on Google App Engine (GAE) so that everyone can use it.
+This does not mean that the development of the website HTML and CSS will be halted though, I will continue to improve the visuals ✨ and overall performance of the website as inspiration strikes and my skills continue to improve.

-To run the website on GAE, we need an app.yaml file as mentioned before when showcasing the project folder structure.
-We already have an app.yaml file, but its contents are still empty, so let's change that.
+To run the website on GAE, we need an app.yaml file, as mentioned before when showcasing the project folder structure.
+We already one, but its still empty, so let's change that 😎.

 ```
 1  runtime: python312